Power Cable Ampacity Rating

 - Download a trial version of our software products.

-The field-tested accuracy of the CYMCAP software provides increased confidence when upgrading existing power cable installations and designing new ones, thus maximizing the benefits from the considerable capital investment associated with them.
+The validation of the results obtained with the CYMCAP software provides increased confidence when upgrading existing power cable installations and designing new ones, thus maximizing the benefits from the considerable capital investment associated with them.

 - Iterative techniques based on Neher-McGrath and IEC-60287© methods

 - Full compliance with North American practice and compliance with IEC standards IEC 60287©, IEC 60228©, IEC 60853©, etc.